omkartike/My-Journey/README.md

 # My-Journey
 It contains details about my journey.....!!!

+Just completed my some of the modules of google cloud computing course and did 2 codelabs today.Dated-01/04/2026

 Just got selected for Github Dev Days Copilot program event , i'm very much excited to see what happens next

 So finnally i got my first certification from AWS (Amazon Web Services) in introduction to AI/ML and AWS Services and im very happy also i posted ny first linkedin post.
 Dated-28/03/2026<br>